Skip to main content

 Boiled Taro with Coconut Cream

-Traditional breakfast - taro root boiled until tender, served with coconut cream.
-Starchy, filling, nutritious start to the day.
-Ancient Micronesian staple.
+A traditional breakfast of taro root boiled until tender and served with coconut cream.
+Starchy and filling, it is an old Micronesian way to start the day.

 Allergens: